dmytro-anokhin/url-image/README.md

 - Image processing and Core Image filters;
 - Control over download delay for better scroll performance in lists;
 - Lower memory consumption when downloading image data directly to disk.

+## Installation

+`URLImage` can be installed using Swift Package Manager or CocoaPods.

+To install `URLImage` using Swift Package Manager look for https://github.com/dmytro-anokhin/url-image.git in Xcode (*File/Swift Packages/Add Package Dependency...*).
+See [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) for details.

+To install `URLImage` using CocoaPods add `pod 'URLImage'` to your Podfile.

 ## Usage